Skip to main content

 We explore which social situations trigger anxiety, what you imagine others are thinking or noticing, and what beliefs about yourself drive these concerns.
 This assessment helps us design exposures and interventions that address your particular presentation.

-As you build confidence through supported exposure, we simultaneously work on developing a more compassionate and accurate view of yourself.
-This includes challenging harsh self-criticism and developing skills for self-acceptance.
+As you build confidence through supported exposure, we simultaneously work on developing a more compassionate and accurate view of yourself, including challenging harsh self-criticism and developing skills for self-acceptance.

-Throughout this process, the therapeutic relationship itself becomes a safe space for practicing being seen and accepted, which can be profoundly healing for social anxiety.
+Throughout this process, the space between us becomes a safe place for practicing being seen and accepted, which can be profoundly healing for social anxiety.

-• Focus on reclaiming your voice and authentic self.
-Rather than just helping you manage anxiety in social situations, we work toward helping you rediscover and express your authentic self.
-This includes developing confidence in your opinions, needs, and way of being in the world.
+Rather than just helping you manage anxiety in social situations, we work toward helping you rediscover and express your authentic self, including developing confidence in your opinions, needs, and way of being in the world.

-• Emphasis on self-worth independent of social performance.
-We don't just work on social skills but on developing genuine self-acceptance that doesn't depend on others' reactions.
+We do not just work on social skills but on developing genuine self-acceptance that does not depend on others' reactions.
 This foundation creates resilience that extends far beyond specific social situations.

-• Private-pay model allows treatment flexibility.
-Our fee-for-service structure enables us to tailor treatment based on what you actually need, rather than what insurance protocols require.
-This means we can spend the time necessary for your unique situation, design exposures that feel meaningful to your goals, and adjust our methods as your confidence grows.
+Our fee-for-service structure enables us to tailor treatment based on what you actually need, design exposures that feel meaningful to your goals, and adjust our methods as your confidence grows.

-Recovery from social anxiety isn't about becoming perfectly comfortable in all social situations or never feeling nervous around others.
-It's about reclaiming your voice, trusting in your worth, and developing the capacity to be authentically yourself even when you can't control others' reactions.
-Ready to explore how therapy might help you reconnect with your authentic self?
+Recovery from social anxiety is not about becoming perfectly comfortable in all social situations.
+It is about reclaiming your voice, trusting in your worth, and developing the capacity to be authentically yourself even when you cannot control others' reactions.
+Reach out to schedule a consultation.